User guide v2.x

 Bool

-When checked, enable the step to upload documents to the OpenKM repository.
+When checked, enables the step to upload documents to the OpenKM repository.

 Metadata groups